obsidiansystems/obelisk/lib/route/docs/introduction.md

   UserRoute_Repository :: UserRoute RepoId
 ```

-Then modify it to be to accept a `Map` of query parameters, as well as the `RepoId`:
+Then modify it to accept a `Map` of query parameters as well as the `RepoId`:

 ```haskell
   UserRoute_Repository :: UserRoute (RepoId :.
 Map Text (Maybe Text))
 ```

 Note the reuse of the `(:.)` operator to combine the two route inputs.
 This provides a hint as to
-how we can modify the existing `Encoder` for this route:
+how we will modify the existing `Encoder` for this route:

 ```haskell
   UserRoute_Repository -> PathSegment "repository"